DGHS

 Read More

 This map shows the proposed boundaries for the proposed state of Illinois as of 1814.
 The Illinois Congressional delegation, led by Nathaniel Pope, pushed for an amendment to the original statehood bill to extend the border sixty miles north.
-This insured access to Lake Michigan and the lead mines in…
+This ensured access to Lake Michigan and the lead mines in…

 Read More